Expand Your Horizons with Tucson's World-Class Resorts

-Whether you want to ride off into the sunset, trek into the Santa Catalinas, sip margaritas poolside, tee off, spa down, unplug, or all of the above—Tucson's world-class resorts have your number.
+Whether you want to ride off into the sunset, trek into the Santa Catalinas, sip margaritas poolside, tee off, spa down, unplug, or all of the above - Tucson's world-class resorts have your number.
 And did we mention the abundant sunshine that smiles down on outdoor activities during the day?
-Come nightfall, you can even experience the endless canopy of stars known to restore a sense of wonder to even the most world-weary.
+Come nightfall, you can even experience the endless canopy of starts known to restore a sense of wonder to even the most world-weary.
 Book a stay and prepare to be rejuvenated, refreshed, and spellbound.

 According to many ancient traditions, the desert is a spiritual, purifying place.
 It's no wonder, then, that our state-of-the-art spas have a bead on the latest treatments, many of which incorporate local ingredients.
 Some skin masks, for example, draw on the healing properties of aloe vera and jojoba, plants that thrive in the Sonoran Desert, as do botanicals like lavender and sage, known for their calming effects.
 And spas now turn to copper, a key component of Arizona's historic growth, for its anti-oxidant and anti-aging attributes.

 Since 1945, when Tucson debuted its first PGA tournament, the city's superb golf courses—and excellent weather—have grabbed the public's attention.
 As more and more desert-style layouts arrived on the scene, complementing those featuring traditional rolling greens, more duffers came to town for the challenge of target-style play, or for a chance to sample both varieties during the same visit.
 Resort guests get first dibs—and prime tee times—at some of the top courses in town, many designed by celebrity golf architects ranging from Jack Nicklaus to Notah Begay III.